The best day trips from Kiev: Visit Uman, central Ukraine

 Kiev’s bus station is easy to reach, less than 5 minutes from Demiivska metro station.
 You can board the bus using your printed ticket; buses are modern and comfortable, with reclining seats, TV screens and free (decent) wifi, as well as a USB socket to charge your devices.
 Tea and coffee are available, although there is no toilet on the bus.
 We stopped at a gas station on the way to Uman, but not on the way back, so it’s best to be prepared.

-On arrival in Uman, you will be dropped off beside the highway.
-Call a taxi to take you into town; I can recommend Alpha Taxi (+380 96 849 7126), although the operators do not speak English.
-From your drop-off point, head to the nearby gas station and ask for help if you don’t speak Ukrainian or Russian.
+On arrival in Uman, you will be dropped off beside the highway, outside what is currently the Motto petrol station (GPS coordinates: 48.78146229561597, 30.25723209525427).
+I strongly recommend pinning or screenshotting your location on your cellphone so that you can find your way back!
+Call a taxi to take you into town; I can recommend Alpha Taxi (+380 96 849 7126), although the operators do not speak English; ask for help in the gas station if you don’t speak Ukrainian or Russian.
 Alpha Taxi will text you the registration number of the vehicle as an additional security measure.
-On your return trip, ask to be dropped at Hotel Oasis, then head back down the highway (against the direction of traffic) about 100m to the pickup point.
+On your return trip, show your driver your pinned destination on your phone.
 There is no visible bus stop, so keep your eyes peeled and be prepared to flag down the bus if necessary.

 Things to do in Uman